From our private database of 35,800+ case briefs...

 Facts

 American Express (defendant) authorized dividends to be paid out to stockholders in the form of shares of Donaldson, Lufkin and Jenrette, Inc. (DLJ).
-Kamin, et al. (plaintiffs), minority stockholders in American Express, brought suit against the directors of American Express, alleging that the dividends were a waste of corporate assets in that the stocks of DLJ could have been sold on the market, saving American Express about $8 million in taxes.
+Kamin and other minority stockholders (plaintiffs) in American Express brought suit against the directors of American Express, alleging that the dividends were a waste of corporate assets in that the stocks of DLJ could have been sold on the market, saving American Express about $8 million in taxes.
 The American Express directors filed a motion to dismiss the case.

 Rule of Law